Venoshocker95/EN-N-V/README.md

 I've tried to replicate Enigma's pecualiar functions in C, which has been even with all the resources available on the web quite challenging (my poor head @ - @ )

-*After the user has enter something to be encrypted or decrypted, the program will ask the user for 3 alphabetical values, those will be the starting rotor positions.
+*After the user has entered something to be encrypted or decrypted, the program will ask the user for 3 alphabetical values, those will be the starting rotor positions.

 ** The rotor positions are also saved along the encrypted note, although they appear as numerical